Is Who is Killing the Cheerleaders a True Story? Is the Lifetime Movie Based on Real Life?

-Lately, Lifetime Channel has been airing a whole lineup of cheerleader murder mystery movies in a series called “Fear The Cheer”.
-One of these murder mysteries is ‘Who is Killing the Cheerleaders’.
-Purely judging by the plural in the title, we can safely assume that this whodunit movie has multiple cheerleaders dying at the hands of a serial killer.
-But there is a twist.
-There are two series of murders that take place ten years apart – once when our protagonist is part of the cheerleading squad at her high school, and then again when she returns to her alma mater as a teacher, ten years later.
-But is the plot of the film ‘Who is Killing the Cheerleaders’ based on a true story?
-Let’s find out.
+For quite some time, Lifetime Channel has been airing a whole lineup of cheerleader murder mystery movies in a series called ‘Fear The Cheer.’
+One of these thrillers is ‘Who is Killing the Cheerleaders?’
+Purely judging by the plural in the title, we can safely assume that this whodunit movie has multiple cheerleaders dying at the hands of a serial killer, but there is a twist!

+There are two series of murders that take place ten years apart – once when our protagonist is part of the cheerleading squad at her high school, and then again, she returns to her alma mater as a teacher, ten years later.
+But is ‘Who is Killing the Cheerleaders’ based on a true story?
+Let’s find out!

 What is Who is Killing the Cheerleaders About?